lpedit-devs/lpedit/docs/index.rst

 Then rebuild the documents.

-It is also possible to use :doc:`lpEdit` to compile the documents.
+It is also possible to use the editor component of :doc:`lpEdit` to compile the documents.
 In this case:

       .. code-block:: bash